katemcg93/PANDS_Project_2021/README.md

 </p>
 </details>

 The skewness values for each of the four variables is between -0.5 and 0.5 which indicates the data is relatively symmetrical.
 The petal length and width are slightly skewed to the left and the sepal measurements are skewed slightly to the right.
+The low values for petal length/width in the setosa species is likely causing the negative skew.

+The kurtosis for sepal length and width are relatively low, suggesting the data is close to a normal distrubution.
+Conversely, the petal length/width variables have negative kurtosis values, indicating that they have less outliers than the normal distribution (light-tailed).

 ## References